gotchoices/MyCHIPs/doc/learn-protocol.md

 The lift algorithm compares the actual tally balance to the *desired* balance to arrive at a lift capacity.

+As of February, 2022 lifts have been generalized to include transactions that move upstream or downstrem (technically a *drop*).
+Previously segments were linked by joining tallies together stock-to-foil.
+So one could only consider a lift or a drop across the complete segment.

+Now tallies are linked together according to their capacity to flow (lift) value in either the upstream or downstream direction.
+A single tally might simultaneously be a candidate for a lift and a drop, as a member of different segments.
+This will allow much more flexibility for users in controlling their accumulated balances.

 ### Route Discovery Protocol
 Having identified local segments that have capacity for a potential lift, each site then needs a way to cooperate with peer sites to gather just enough information so it can reasonably initiate lifts or participate in others' lifts.

 Each site needs to know whether a potential external route exists where:
-- a lift can be initiated through the top of a local segment (A3); and
+- a lift can be initiated through the top of a local segment (B1->A3); and
-- that lift will return to us via the bottom of the segment (C1).
+- for circular lifts: the lift will return to us via the bottom of the segment (C1->B3).

-Site B doesn't really need to know many details about the route--just whether one or more such paths exist.
+In our scenario, site B doesn't really need to know many details about the route--just whether one or more such paths exist.
 The route may pass through many other sites on its way back to C1.
 In fact, it may pass through some sites more than once, traversing multiple segments.

-Now that site B has identified the local entities [B1,B2,B3] as a single segment with a known lift capacity, it can treat them as a single *node* in the lift--almost as though it were a single entity.
+Once site B has identified the local entities [B1,B2,B3] as a single segment with a known lift capacity, it can treat them as a single *node* in the lift--almost as though it were a single entity.
 The lift will be committed (or canceled) in a single, atomic transaction on behalf of all the nodes belonging to the segment.

 Route discovery requests can be initiated in two ways:
 - Manually by a user/entity; or
-- By an autonomous process acting as *agent* on behalf of the entity (such as a [CRON](https://en.wikipedia.org/wiki/Cron) job.)
+- By an [autonomous process](https://en.wikipedia.org/wiki/Cron) acting as *agent* on behalf of the entity or the site.

 ![use-route](uml/use-route.svg)

 An entity would typically request a route because it intends to make a payment (linear lift) to some other entity.
-The payee entity's endpoint ID would typically be obtained by scanning a QR code.
+The payee entity's [CHIP address](learn-users.md#chip-addresses) might be obtained by scanning an invoice QR code or processing an object embedded in an email or text message.
-The User Interface would send that information (and any hints) to his host site.
+The payor's app would then send that information (along with any hints) to his host site.
-The server process can then commence the discovery process for suitable external routes to complete the intended lift.
+His agent server process can then commence the discovery process for suitable external routes to complete the intended lift.

-Note: for a linear lift, each end of the lift will involve a *half segment*.
+For a linear lift, each end of the lift may involve a *partial segment*.
-The payor node will consist of a local entity with zero or more other local entities upstream of it, and topped off by one foreign entity.
+The payor segment may include zero or more other local entities upstream before the lift jumps to a foreign peer (for example: [C2, C1, (B3)]).
-For example: [B3, C1, C2].

-The payee node will consist of a local entity with zero or more other local entities downstream of it, and a single foreign entity at the bottom.
-For example: [A2, A3, B1].
+The lift may pass through zero or more downstream local entities before reaching the payee (for example: [(B1), A3, A2]).
 Nodes along the way get the same experience whether the lift is circular or linear.

+Manual routing requests are handled as follows:

 ![Manual Routing](uml/seq-route-man.svg "Manual initiating a route search")

 As mentioned, an autonomous agent process is continually scanning for liftable balances along local segments.
-Upon discovering a segment with a capacity for a lift, the system will check its database for possible external routes that can be used to complete the circuit.
+Upon discovering a segment with a capacity for a lift, the system will check its database for possible external routes that might be used to complete the circuit.

 ![Automatic Routing](uml/seq-route-auto.svg "Automatic route scanning")